Free Kitchen Hacks eBook

 But here’s the thing.
 We live in the south.
 And we are lucky if it gets cold enough to enjoy a hot chocolate without melting from just holding the hot mug.
 So sometimes that piping hot liquid Christmas in a cup is just not practical.

-But a tart with all those flavors that can be enjoyed at room temp?
+But a tart with all those flavors that can be enjoyed cold or at room temp?
 Now we’re talkin’.

-Okay, let me just start by getting this off of my chest— I am NOT a pastry chef.
+I have something to get off my chest.
+I am NOT a pastry chef.
 And most tart recipes I’ve found require chilling several times, rolling and folding, and pastry blenders and ice baths, and, and, and… They all just left me thinking that there has GOT to be an easier way!

 This tart recipe is accessible.
 If I can do it, so can you.
 But just in case, I’ve documented every step to make it foolproof.
 So, lets dive in!

-• Ice water.
-It should be cold so that it doesn’t melt the butter when you add it.
+The crust for this tart calls for cold water.
+It should be cold enough so that it doesn’t melt the butter at all when you add it to the blender.

 Baileys Hot Chocolate Tart Tips and Tricks